vsamarth/sveltestack/README.md

 **Authentication**

-- Email/password registration and login
+- Email/password registration and sign in
 - Secure password hashing with Argon2
 - Session management with better-auth